tessercat/daoistic-book/blog/meritocracy/content.md

 They don't criticize
 and they don't demean.
-They set terms, establish facts, and let apprentices decide for themselves.
+They set terms, establish facts, and let apprentices figure it out for themselves.
 They follow the road in ignorance, let facts speak for themselves.
 故有道之主